| The main sight on the island of Møn is Møn's Klint,

 We knew already that Denmark and the Faeroe Islands carry the same line of

-Men-at-Work and Children's signs
+Men at Work and Children's Crossing signs

-and the similarity of the Falling Rock signs is therefore hardly a surprise. |
+and the similarity of the Falling Rock signs is therefore hardly a surprise.

-Before this find, my theory was that all rock-signs of Faeroe
+Before this find, my theory was that all

 were imported from countries like Iceland and Norway.
 Now, however, we must count with

-two (3 says our watchguard) possible scenarios: - the sign jumped from Iceland to Faeroe were it became mirrored and
+- The sign jumped from Iceland to Faeroe were it became mirrored and

-then traveled further to Denmark, or
+then traveled further to Denmark.

-- the sign is Danish design and was brought to the
+- The sign is Danish design and was brought to the

 Faeroes.

-Who shall tell? |
+Who shall tell ?